 This paper provides new evidence on the effects of government spending shocks and the fiscal transmission mechanism in the euro area for the period 1980-2008.
 Our contribution is two-fold.
 First, we investigate changes in the macroeconomic impact of government spending shocks using time-varying structural VAR techniques.
 The results show that the short-run effectiveness of government spending in stabilizing real GDP and private consumption has increased until the end-1980s but it has decreased thereafter.
 Moreover, government spending multipliers at longer horizons have declined substantially over the sample period.
 We also observe a weaker response of real wages and a stronger response of the nominal interest rate to spending shocks.
-Second, we provide econometric evidence on the driving forces behind the observed time evolution of spending multipliers.
-We find that a higher ratio of credit to households over GDP, a smaller share of investment expenditures and a larger wage component have led to decreasing contemporaneous multipliers.
+Second, we provide econometric evidence on the driving forces behind the observed time variation of spending multipliers.
+We find that a higher ratio of credit to households over GDP, a smaller share of government investment and a larger share of public wages over total government spending have led to decreasing contemporaneous multipliers.
 At the same time, our results indicate that higher government debt-to-GDP ratios have negatively affected long-term multipliers.

-Keywords: Government spending shocks; Fiscal transmission mechanism; Structural change; Bayesian analysis; Structural vector autoregressions; Time-varying parameter models
+Keywords: Government spending shocks; Fiscal transmission mechanism; Structural change; Structural vector autoregressions; Time-varying parameter models